mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/HANDOUTS-SHATTERED-OATHS.md

 • Trade wars and political intrigue
 • Rumors of dark magic rising
 • Ancient evils awakening
-• Prophecies of a Second Sundering
+• Prophecies of a Second Worldrend

 Your adventure begins NOW.